Sarah A. McDaniel

 Sarah routinely appears before municipal boards of zoning appeals and has represented clients in appeals before many state agencies, including the Board of Plumbing Examiners, Board of Environmental Protection and State Board of Property Tax Review.

 Sarah has conducted numerous Rule 80B and Rule 80C appeals to the Superior Courts challenging decisions of municipal and state agencies.
-She has appealed several property cases to the Maine Supreme Judicial Court (the “Law Court”), including Bodack v.
+She has appealed several property cases to the Maine Supreme Judicial Court (the "Law Court"), including Friends of Congress Square Park v.
+City of Portland, 2014 ME 63, Bodack v.
 Town of Ogunquit, 2006 ME 127, 909 A.2d 620 and Rangeley Crossroads Coalition v.
 Land Use Regulation Commission, 2008 ME 115, 955 A.2d 223.
 Sarah is also admitted to appear before the United States First Circuit Court of Appeals.